antor44/livestream_video/README.md

 This Linux script adds some new features:

--Support for IPTV, YouTube and Twitch
+-Support for IPTV, YouTube, Twitch, and many others

 -Support for multi-instance and multi-user execution (For SMPlayer: Go to Preferences -> Interface -> Instances, and turn off the option to use only one instance)